Jeff Seidel

-Jeffrey "Jeff" Seidel (born 1957) is a kiruv (Orthodox Jewish outreach) personality in Jerusalem.
-Since 1982, he has introduced thousands of Jewish college students to their first Shabbat experience and offered free tours and classes through his Jewish Student Information Centers in Jerusalem, Tel Aviv, Beersheba, and Herzliya.
+Jeffrey "Jeff" Seidel (born 1957) is an American-Israeli Orthodox Jewish outreach (kiruv) worker based in Jerusalem.
+Since 1982, his organization, the Jewish Student Information Centers, has provided Shabbat hospitality, tours, and classes to Jewish college students in Jerusalem, Tel Aviv, Beersheba, and Herzliya.
 He also compiled The Jewish Traveler's Resource Guide, which lists Shabbat placement programs around the world.

 Early life and education

 Jeffrey Seidel was born in Chicago, Illinois.
 He attended public school and then graduated from the Ida Crown Jewish Academy in 1975.
 He decided to leave university in the middle of studying for his doctorate in psychology to move to Israel in 1981.

 Outreach career

-Concurrent with the rise of the baal teshuva movement in Israel in the 1970s, a small number of Orthodox outreach workers began frequenting the Western Wall and inviting English-speaking, college-age students and travelers to experience a Shabbat meal with a host family or to join a free tour of Jewish sites in the Old City.
+Following the expansion of the baal teshuva movement in Israel during the 1970s, Orthodox outreach workers began organizing programs at the Western Wall to invite English-speaking students and travelers to Shabbat meals with host families and tours of the Old City.
 These outreach workers included Rabbi Meir Schuster, Baruch Levine, and, beginning in 1982, Jeff Seidel.
-In the beginning, Seidel placed around 15 young people for Shabbat meals each week; as he expanded his list of local families willing to host drop-in guests for Shabbat meals, these numbers grew to about 150 per week in the early 2000s and have since averaged 100 per week.
-He also places visiting yeshiva students.
-Seidel also led walking tours of the Jewish Quarter of the Old City and escorted interested students to baal teshuva yeshivas so they could see traditional Jewish learning in action.
+Seidel initially arranged Shabbat meals for approximately 15 people per week, which expanded to an average of 100 to 150 people per week after coordinating with a larger network of local host families.
+He also arranges accommodations for visiting yeshiva students, conducts walking tours of the Jewish Quarter, and directs students to baal teshuva yeshivas.

 Seidel founded the Jewish Student Information Center in Jerusalem's Old City in 1986.
 The Center offered free walking tours in the Jewish Quarter, archaeological tours, and religious and holiday classes.
 Seidel also compiled The Jewish Traveler's Resource Guide, which lists similar Shabbat placement programs around the world.
-According to Kaplan, this guide became "one of the most effective ways of recruiting potential baalei teshuva".
+Dana Evan Kaplan wrote that the guide served as an effective tool for drawing participants to the baal teshuva movement.

-Seidel established a second Jewish Student Information Center near the Hebrew University of Jerusalem in 1992, providing Shabbat meal placement, laundry and email services, lectures, and a wide-screen television for students.
+Seidel established a second Jewish Student Information Center near the Hebrew University of Jerusalem in 1992, offering hospitality services, student amenities, and lectures.
 He opened a center near Tel Aviv University in 1994, and subsequently opened centers at Ben Gurion University in Beersheba and the Interdisciplinary Center Herzliya.

 The Jeff Seidel Jewish Student Information Center offers $400 scholarships toward airfare for former Birthright participants and Hillel alumni who wish to study in Israel.
 He also runs an online Worldwide Passover Hospitality project which pairs up students and young tourists with host families around the world for the Passover Seder, and arranges meals for 200 to 300 travelers in Israel and around the world between Rosh Hashana and Sukkot.

 As of 2017, Seidel publishes a weekly op-ed on the Israeli-based news website The Times of Israel.
 His topics include Jewish continuity, Jewish outreach, current events, and anti-Semitism on college campuses.